postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-run-collection.md

 1. Generate an API Key in Postman and add it to the variables section of your CI/CD Provider.

 1. Trigger a build or deployment and check the results of your collection run.

-## Running collections on local or remote Git branches

-With Postman’s latest version 10 release, you can create and use Git branches in Postman.
-You can update, add, and remove tests and assertions to specific branches.
-You can also run tests in your CI/CD systems for specific branches.

-To automate your API Testing with an integrated Git repository:

-1. In Postman, select **Test & Automation**.

-1. Select **Configure Postman CLI on Local** or **Configure on CI/CD** for the respective flows.

-1. Select your environments and your CI/CD OS configuration.

-1. Copy the generated snippet.

-1. Paste the snippet into your build configuration or YAML files.

-1. Run your builds and check the results.